Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/index.md

 {:.note}
 > **Note:** Upstream targets' health information is exported once per subsystem.
-If both stream and HTTP listeners are enabled, targets health will appear twice.
+If both stream and HTTP listeners are enabled, targets' health will appear twice.
 Health metrics have a `subsystem` label to indicate which subsystem the metric refers to.

 ### Accessing the metrics